 MEMBERSHIP GUIDE – High Weald Beekeepers Association

-Full Membership entitles the member to attend and take part in all HWBKA activities, AGM/EGMs, educational and social events.
-Each Full Member will also be registered with the BBKA and be entitled to attend and vote at the annual BBKA AGM and any other event organised by them.
-They will also receive the magazine, BBKA News, and BDI for up to 3 colonies (N.B. further colonies may be insured at extra cost).
-Full Membership also includes the main member’s partner and up to two children under the age of 16 FOR SOCIAL EVENTS ONLY (such as Bee Banter, the Christmas Social etc. - please check if you are unsure).
-Only the Full Member has membership of the BBKA.
-Voting rights during HWBKA AGM/EGMs are for the Full Member only.
+This entitles the member to attend and take part in all High Weald Activities, meetings, educational and social events.
+As a full member you will also be registered with the British Beekeeping Association and be entitled to attend and vote at the annual BBKA AGM and any other event organised by them.
+You will also receive the BBKA Magazine and Bee Disease Insurance Certificate as insurance for up to 3 colonies.
+Full membership also includes the main members’ partner and up to two children under the age of 16 FOR SOCIAL EVENTS ONLY – such as Bee Banter, Christmas Social etc. (Please check if you are unsure) This is due to Insurance reasons.
+Only the Full member will be entitled to membership of the BBKA.
+The Full member will also receive an electronic copy of the Wealden Apiarist, which is produced bi-monthly and full voting rights at the HWBKA AGM.
+Voting rights are for the Full member only.

-Partner Membership entitles a Full Member’s partner or relative, living at the same address, to full membership of HWBKA and the BBKA together with all BBKA voting rights.
-Please note that the Partner Member will not receive a copy of the BBKA magazine (there is one copy per household) and there is no BDI cover with this membership.
-If the Partner Member has colonies attributed to their membership, then they will need to be covered by additional BDI if both the Full Member and Partner Member have more than a total of 3 colonies.
-An electronic copy of the Wealden Apiarist is included.
-Partner Membership includes full voting rights at the HWBKA AGM/EGMs.
-There can only be one Partner Member per household.
+This entitles a partner/relative living at the same address, to full membership of HWBKA and the BBKA together with all BBKA voting rights.
+Please note that you will not receive a copy of the BBKA Magazine (there is one copy per household) and there is no Bee Disease Insurance cover with this membership.
+If you have colonies attributed to this membership then they will need to be covered by additional BDI if both the full and partner member have more than 3 colonies.
+An Electronic copy of the Wealden Apiarist is included.
+This membership includes full voting rights at the HWBKA AGM.
+There can only be one Partner member per household.

-Junior Membership entitles a young person under the age of 18 to membership of the HWBKA and the BBKA (but not voting rights of the BBKA), BDI for up to 3 hives (N.B. further colonies may be insured at extra cost) and the BBKA magazine and Wealden Apiarist.
-Junior Membership includes the right to vote at HWBKA AGM/EGMs.
+This entitles a young person under the age of 18 to full membership of the HWBKA and membership of the BBKA (but not voting rights of the BBKA) Bee Disease Insurance for up to 3 hives and the BBKA magazine and Wealden Apiarist.
+You will have the right to vote at the HWBKA AGM.

-Associate/Social Members are entitled to attend all HWBKA events and will receive a copy of the Wealden Apiarist only.
-This is for people who are either already a member of the BBKA through another County Association, or those without bees who wish to join us and learn more.
-There are no HWBKA AGM/EGM voting rights with this membership.
+An Associate/Social member is entitled to attend ALL HWBKA events and will receive a copy of the Wealden Apiarist only.
+This is for people who are already a member of the BBKA through another County Association or those without bees who wish to join us and learn more.
+There are no HWBKA AGM voting rights with this membership.